nlf/dlite/README.md

 ## Troubleshooting
 ### Unresponsive `docker` cli
 If `docker` cli commands hang, there's a good chance that you have a stale entry in your `/etc/hosts` file.
 Run `dlite stop`, then use sudo to edit your `/etc/hosts` file and remove any entries that end with `# added by dlite` or are surrounded by `# begin dlite` and `# end dlite` comments.
 Save the hosts file and run `dlite start` and try again.

+### Accessing the terminal
+If your virtual machine is misbehaving and you're unable to SSH to it, you can use the psuedo terminal that is allocated to the machine by running `screen /dev/ttys000`.
+Log in with the username `root` and the password `dhyve` and you can then perform some basic troubleshooting from there.

 #### Tmux sessions
 Note that `launchctl` commands appear to not work correctly when run inside tmux.
 If you are a tmux user and are having problems, try starting the service outside of your tmux session.